cagov/design-system/docs/pages/get-started.md

 ## Developers

 Learn [what’s different](/technical-approach/) about California’s Design System approach and how to install components.
-Learn about [Design System web page structure](/structure/) and layout options.
+Learn about [Design System webpage structure](/structure/) and layout options.

 ## UX and visual designers